jonsabados/sabadoscodes.com/infrastructure/README.md

     click the verification link that SES sends
  * `sabadoscodes.google.oauth_client_id`: This should be a client ID for use with google sign in.
 This needs to be created in the google developer console.
 Your OAuth consent screen will also need to be configured there.
+ * `sabadoscodes.googleconsole.txt`: This should be the value of the TXT record google console will use to verify domain ownership.

 ### Creating the infrastructure